kserve/kserve/docs/DEVELOPER_GUIDE.md

 make deploy-dev
 ```
 - **Note**: `deploy-dev` builds the image from your local code, publishes to `KO_DOCKER_REPO`
-and deploys the `kfserving-controller-manager` with the image digest to your cluster for testing.
+and deploys the `kfserving-controller-manager` and `logger` with the image digest to your cluster for testing.
 Please also ensure you are logged in to `KO_DOCKER_REPO` from your client machine.

 ### Smoke test after deployment